jiafulow/jiafulow.github.io/about.md

 and my Ph.D. degree in Experimental Particle Physics from the University of Florida.
 The subject of my dissertation is the search for the standard model Higgs boson decaying to bottom quarks in the associated production mode with a Z boson decaying to neutrinos.
-My Ph.D. advisor is Dr. Jacobo Konigsberg.
+My Ph.D. advisor was Dr. Jacobo Konigsberg.

-My CV (and my contact info):
+My CV:

 {% include curriculum_vitae.html %}

 My profiles at social media:

 {% include social_media_list.html %}